SasView/sasmodels/doc/guide/sesans/sesans_fitting.rst

     (http://trac.sasview.org/wiki/AnacondaSetup) is a prerequisite for
     using these instructions.

-It is possible to fit SESANS measurements from the command line in Python.
+It is possible to fit SESANS date from the command line in Python.

 Simple Fits
 ...........